Statue of António Ribeiro Chiado

-The Statue of António Ribeiro (Portuguese: Estátua de António Ribeiro) is a monument in Lisbon, Portugal, placed at the Chiado Square, within the civil parish of Misericórdia.
+The statue of António Ribeiro Chiado (Portuguese: Estátua de António Ribeiro Chiado) is a monument in Lisbon, Portugal, placed at the Chiado Square, within the civil parish of Misericórdia.
 It consists of a bronze statue, depicting António Ribeiro Chiado, a local 16th-century poet, placed on a limestone pedestal.
 The monument was designed by António Augusto da Costa Motta and unveiled on 18 December 1925.

 History

 The monument was commissioned by the municipal council of Chiado and designed by António Augusto da Costa Motta.
 It was unveiled on 18 December 1925 at the Chaido Square.
 It was dedicated to António Ribeiro Chiado, a local 16th-century poet and artist.

 Characteristics

 The monument is placed at the centre of Chaido Square.
 It consists of a bronze statue of António Ribeiro Chiado, depicted sitting and talking, placed on a limestone pedestal.